1996 National League Division Series: Game 1

 The Cardinals and Padres met for the first time in the postseason.
-A three-run home run by Gary Gaetti off Joey Hamilton put the Cardinals up for good.
+A three-run home run by Gary Gaetti off Joey Hamilton in the first inning put the Cardinals up for good, despite being shut out by Hamilton for the next five innings.
 Todd Stottlemyre pitched masterfully, allowing only a home run by Rickey Henderson.
 Rick Honeycutt and Dennis Eckersley shut the Padres down for the win.